cuustard/uni/SCC.141.md

 **Intellectual Property** is any unique product of human intellect that has commercial value.

-**Propert Rights**: People have the natural right to things which they remove/create through labour.
+**Property Rights**: People have the natural right to things which they remove/create through labour.
 We can extend this to Intellectual Property.
 If you 'steal' intellectual property you 'steal' the revenue derived from use of the use rather than the item.

 Intellectual Property is protected:

 - Protecting Intellectual Property:
   - You can protect your IP by hiding it
   - but then you do not benefit from it.
-- Benefits of grant intellectual property rights to:
+- Benefits of granting intellectual property rights to:
-  - Encourage the createion of valuable ideas or
+  - Encourage the creation of valuable ideas or
   - Encourage trade based on ideas
-- Intellectual property rights tcompromise:
+- Intellectual property rights compromise:
   - Give authors/inventors exclusive rights
-  - But only for a finite period of time
+  - But only for a finite period

 Intellectual Property Rights (IPR) is the name given to legal rights that protect: